 Expectation of Profits

-Investors expect to receive fixed return from the rented massage chair.
+Investors expect to receive a fixed return from the rented massage chair.
+Investors expect passive income from their investment.

 Primarily from the Efforts of Others